davidstone/concurrent/reference.md

 Except where noted otherwise, all operations are thread-safe.

-Any call that is documented as blocking can throw an exception of type `boost::thread_interrupted` if the the thread that is blocked is interrupted.
-See the documentation for `boost::thread::interrupt`.

 Some definitions refer to "`container`" as though it were a data member.
 This value is for exposition only, and can be assumed to be a value of type `container_type` that contains all current values in the queue.

 The behavior of any function which accepts a `time_point` or `duration` parameter is undefined if any operations on the `time_point` or `duration` calls any member functions of the queue object.